Free Tips to Help an Adopted Dog with a Resource Guarding Problem

 dog with a resource guarding problem

-For this Plattsmouth training session we worked with four-year-old Saint Bernard, Bernie, who was recently adopted into his fifth home.
+For this Plattsmouth training session we worked with 4 year-old Saint Bernard, Bernie, who was recently adopted into his fifth home.
 His family set up this dog behavior training session with me to help a dog with a resource guarding problem.

 Teaching control is important for any dog.
-However, it is crucial for giant breeds, such as Saint Bernards.
-You may not be able to stop them physically.
+However, it is crucial for giant breeds like Saint Bernards.
+You may not be able to stop them physically so teaching and training the dog to control itself is really important.

 Are Saint Bernards Aggressive?